 ELAN (in Dutch) is the UT's Institute for teacher training courses and the development of professional lecturers.
 ELAN provides postgraduate teacher training Science Education (mathematics, physics, chemistry, informatics and design) and postgraduate teacher training in Social Studies & Social Sciences.
 In addition, ELAN provides teachers in secondary education with support in their professional development and in carrying out their teachings tasks.

 The faculty of Geo-information Science and Earth Observation (ITC), with its international orientation, offers a large number of courses, both in Enschede and abroad.

 For alumni of the programmes in Biomedical Technology and Technical Medicine, as well as those for other medical specialists, nurses and other medical professionals, the UT offers postgraduate courses on the cutting edge of medicine and technology.

 Are you involved in extrusion in the plastics processing industry or the rubber industry as an engineer?
 Or are you employed as product developer, process engineer, company manager, quality controller or head of technical services?
 In that case you are welcome to come to the UT for a short course in Extrusion (in Dutch).
 Furthermore, there are short courses in the field Rubber technology, and a course in Process technology (in Dutch) offered by the Faculty of Science and Technology.

 A PDEng could also be an attractive proposition for your company: the Professional Doctorate in Engineering.
 This is a multidisciplinary designer who spends two years at the university following a post-master's course and works as a trainee on a concrete task formulated by a company.
-This may be an interesting option if your organization is faced with a challenging design problem or wants to solve a technical problem.
+This may be an interesting option if your organisation is faced with a challenging design problem or wants to solve a technical problem.
 The UT offers programmes in five specialisms: Business & IT, Civil Engineering, Energy & Process technology, Care Logistics, Maintenance and Robotics.